 Maintaining your F-1 Status

 Keeping your F-1 Visa status valid is very important.
 These rules are set by the US government and must be enforced by Northern Virginia Community College.
-There have been many changes in the rules, policies and institution names that it is confusing.
 So, to avoid problems, here are some basic rules to follow:

 - Make sure your I-20, passport and I-94 are valid and kept in a safe place.